hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * [MaxPooling2D][16]
   * Pooling Layer - pooling is a down-sampling operation that reduces the feature map size
   * It performs down-sampling operations to reduce the dimensionality and creates a pooled feature map by sliding a filter matrix over the input matrix.
 See [example here][52], every patch of size pool_size * pool_size is reduced to 1 feature map.
+    * This also translates to the increase of receptive field field, since now to represent the same size of feature map, you just need a smaller matrix
   * `MaxPooling2D` chooses the max value from each patch, `AveragePooling2D` chooses the average value from each patch
+    * Stratified convolution can do similar work too, such as `Conv2D(strides=2)` will skip every 2 pixels during convolution and will still have the same 50% size reduction effect
   * `pool_size` can be non-square, such as `pool_size=(1,2)`
 * [What is `strides`][14]
   * The size (height, width) of the moving window
 * Why `Flatten()`
-  * `Dense` layer is 1D, so if the output from Conv2D is more than 1D, it needs to be flatterned into 1D before entering into the Dense layer.
+  * `Dense` or `Dropout` layer is 1D, so if the output from Conv2D is more than 1D, it needs to be flatterned into 1D before entering into the Dense layer.
 * `fit_generator()`
   * `steps_per_epoch = total training sample size / training batch size`, this is because in each epoch, it runs all the samples
   * `validation_steps = total validation sample size / validation batch size`